biaogd/emqx_plugin_kafkav2/README.md

-# emqx-plugin-template
+# emqx-plugin-kafka

-This is a template plugin for EMQX >= 5.0.
+This is a kafka plugin for EMQX >= 5.0.

 For EMQX >= 4.3, please see branch emqx-v4